📑 Table of contents

 Hybrid tools

-Some tools allow for the best of both worlds:
+Some tools offer the best of both worlds:

-n8n ✅ Visual interface ✅ Code node (JS/Python) Add code to a visual workflow
+n8n ✅ Visual interface ✅ Code node (JS/Python) Add code within a visual workflow

-Bubble ✅ Visual builder ✅ Custom plugins Create plugins in code to extend
+Bubble ✅ Visual builder ✅ Custom plugins Create coded plugins to extend

-FlutterFlow ✅ Visual builder ✅ Custom functions + export Export full Flutter code
+FlutterFlow ✅ Visual builder ✅ Custom functions + export Export the complete Flutter code

-Retool ✅ Visual builder ✅ JS/SQL everywhere Write JS in components
+Retool ✅ Visual builder ✅ JS/SQL everywhere Write JS within components

 OpenClaw ✅ Configuration ✅ Custom skills (GitHub) Extend with coded skills